 Dr. Fleisher will have a temporary license to practice medicine in Zambia and will provide direct neurological care under local supervision.
 She will participate in teaching Zambian medical students and house staff on various neurologic topics and will prepare lectures on movement disorders.

 In turn, she will learn how to provide neurological care in a resource-limited setting, and how to diagnose and treat common neurological infections in Zambia that are rare in the US, including tuberculous meningitis, cryptococcal meningitis, neurocysticercosis, typical and atypical presentations of HIV and related opportunistic infections.

 Creating sustainable neurological research and education programs

-He will be mentored on site by Dr. David Kitara Lagoro, a physician-scientist with expertise in diagnosis and management of NS.
-He will also collaborate with local mentors Dr. Jerome Engel, Jr and Dr. Dawn Eliashiv of UCLA and Dr. Peter Spencer of Oregon Health & Science University.
+He will be mentored on-site by Dr. David Kitara Lagoro, a physician-scientist with expertise in the diagnosis and management of NS.
+He will also collaborate with local mentors Dr. Jerome Engel, Jr, and Dr. Dawn Eliashiv of UCLA and Dr. Peter Spencer of Oregon Health & Science University.

 A window of opportunity

 This project’s primary focus on NS will provide a window of opportunity to address part of a vast medical and social problem that arises from a lack of access to neurological care in the resource-constrained parts of the world.

 “It’s a great way to synthesize my passion for doing research while bringing neurology education to underserved communities,” Dr. Mazumder said.